hl2guide/All-in-One-Customized-Adblock-List/README.md

 As a basic rule this list includes filter lists that are obtainable at time of generation.

 This list focuses on a "distrust website first" basis with an expected whitelisting on the users end for approved websites.
+The list is aggressive and may "break" some websites that use CAPTCHAs and the like.

 ## Usage

-In your adblocker's filter lists section add either the URL:
+In your adblocker's filter lists section add the URL:

 <https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/2.9%20BETA%202020/aio.txt>